 Now, we are moving to our next stop in China.
-When we talk about the Great Wall, I think the one thing you would be able to tell is that the Great Wall is the only man-made object visible from space.
+When we talk about the Great Wall, I think the one thing you would be able to tell us is that the Great Wall is the only man-made object visible from space.
 Now, it’s becoming a space-based myth because, generally, this is not necessarily true, at least to the unaided eye in low earth orbit, according to NASA.
 Having said that, the colossal scale of the Great Wall is still hard to ignore.
-I have been to the Great Wall twice, while my first time was in winter that was so cold, I could barely remember what it was like except holding on to the rail to stop myself from slipping down on the hard ice that covered the ground.
+I have been to the Great Wall twice, my first time was in winter that was so cold, I could barely remember what it was like except holding on to the rail to stop myself from slipping down on the hard ice that covered the ground.
 It was years after and I re-visited Beijing once again, and I thought it was time for me to take a look at what the wall is like today.

-There’s an old Chinese saying that says “You’re not a man until you have walked the wall”; the proverb is not a misogynistic slur, it is a reiteration about the importance of visiting this impressive wonder, and what an accomplishment it would be for stepping foot on this majestic stone wall that stood on the mountains for centuries.
+There’s an old Chinese saying that says “You’re not a man until you have walked the wall”; the proverb is not a misogynistic slur, it is a reiteration of the importance of visiting this impressive wonder, and what an accomplishment it would be for stepping foot on this majestic stone wall that stood on the mountains for centuries.

 Why the Great Wall?

-If you feel there’s a need to understand the importance of visiting the Great Wall – it is one of the most significant landmarks, and it is one of the most visited attractions in the country.
+If you feel there’s a need to understand the importance of visiting the Great Wall – it is one of the most significant landmarks and is one of the most visited attractions in the country.
 First, the Great Wall is a powerful symbol of China’s architectural achievement.
 It represents the unification of China, as the wall was built with blood and sweat for years to defend their countries from Ming Dynasty to Qin Dynasty.
 The fortification is actually not a single project – some part of the wall was built as early as the 7th century B.C.
 Multiple sections of the wall were eventually linked up as protection against many nomadic groups from the Eurasian Steppe.
 The linkage of the wall is a representation of the collaboration and determination of the people.

 Secondly, the Great Wall is simply unique.
 A large defensive wall is nothing new.
-The Walls of Ston in Croatia, the Diyarbakir Walls in Turkey, the Hadrian’s Wall (The Roman Wall) in the UK, the Aurelian Walls in Rome, to the Kremlin Walls, and the Berlin Wall, some of them have also made it on the list of UNESCO World Heritage Site.
+The Walls of Ston in Croatia, the Diyarbakir Walls in Turkey, the Hadrian’s Wall (The Roman Wall) in the UK, the Aurelian Walls in Rome, the Kremlin Walls, and the Berlin Wall… all of them have also made it on the list of UNESCO World Heritage Site.
 But in no way these walls can closely rival the length and scale of the Great Wall.
 The second longest wall in the world is the Bastions of Kumbalgarh Fort, and it’s… 36 kilometers long – only a fraction of the length of the Great Wall, for 21,196 kilometers in total.
 This is the one and only Great Wall in the world.

 Lastly, the Great Wall is disappearing.
 No, it’s not going to vanish into thin air the next day, but around 30% of the Great Wall has disappeared over time due to natural disasters, erosion, and human activities.
 Given the long stretch of the wall, it’s difficult to maintain the condition of the wall without a sustainable preservation measure.
 Besides, one key reason that the wall is disappearing is because of human destruction.
 Blocks in different parts of the wall are continuously stolen to build houses.
 Who knows what will happen to the original beauty of the wall years after?